 - dealing with waste

-Session two for approximately an hour is for the face to face assessment, this will be held in Settle.
+Session two is for the face-to-face assessment, in Settle.

 Protecting the environments in which we work is extremely important.
 Consequently, you have a responsibility to work to industry best practice and apply the pesticide products safely and legally.